Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 | Eastern Region    | 1750.00   |
 | Central Region    | 1181.18   |
 | Brong Ahafo    | 1175.00   |

+*Table showing the various regions and their average rental price*

 ## 7. Get the top 5 localities with the highest average rental prices
 This SQL query identifies the top five localities with the highest average rental prices.
 It highlights premium neighborhoods and helps analyze location-based pricing trendS.